Operator Precedence

 Parsing the string -1 + x * 5

-with the generated parser will create the following parse tree:
+with the generated parser produces the following parse tree:

-Here you can see that the "inner most" operator is evaluated first by the parser, here the negation
+Notice that the innermost operator is evaluated first by the parser—here, the negation in the

-is the second highest priority in our example.
-It is a sub-category of the
+is the second-highest priority in this example, as it is a sub-category of

 Summation